This article will provide Idioms and Phrases questions and answers to prepare for the verbal ability section of various competitive exams.

 - To make unkind statements about someone

 Q.16.
 The Principal was up in arms when he heard that boys had fought over a room sharing in the hostel.

 - Very Angry

 Q.17.
-The nation must express sincerest condolence to the soldiers who secured our lives but died in harness at the border.
+The nation must express the sincerest condolence to the soldiers who secured our lives but died in harness at the border.

 - Died while fighting

 - Died without any reason

 - Dying due to disease